 Experimental work is done by using a self-written MATLAB generated code for Regression and Ensemble Regression (Bagging and LSBoost).
-MATLAB function RegressionTree.fit() is used to create Regression tree, Predict() function is used to predict value based on Regression Tree.
-Fitensemble() method is used for ensemble regression, LSBoost and Bag method is used in the above function as a parameter when Bagging and Boosting methods are used respectively in ensemble regression.
-Regression and ensemble regression techniques have used for accurate prediction of FX rate with new feature space.
+Regression and ensemble regression techniques have been used for accurate prediction of FX rate with new feature space.
 FX data obtained after feature extraction were dynamically partitioned into training and testing data sets using k-fold cross validation.
 Cross validation method (Hota et al., 2017) is better than the static method of partitioning the data.
-Static partitioning of data with a fixed percentage of training and testing data may bias the learning models on the other hand dynamic partition of data like k-fold partitions data as training and testing dynamically.
-In k-fold cross validation, the data set is divided into k subsets.
-In each iteration, one of the k subsets is used as the test set, and the other k-1 subsets are put together to form a training set.
-Then the average error across all k trials is computed, and in this manner, each fold takes part in both training as well as in testing.
+Static partitioning of data with a fixed percentage of training and testing data may bias the learning models.
+On the other hand, dynamic partition of data like k-fold partitions data as training and testing dynamically in which each fold takes part in both training and testing phases.
+For experiment k=10 fold cross validation was used in this research work.
 Training and testing data were presented to regression and ensemble regression for N days ahead prediction as 1-Day, 3-Days, and 5-Days.
 The predicted value of each day is compared against the corresponding actual value of next day FX rate for both FX data: INR/USD and INR/EUR.
 The accuracy of the predictive model is analyzed by calculating Mean Absolute Percentage Error (MAPE) as shown in Equation 2 and presented in Table 3 and Table 4 respectively for INR/USD and INR/EUR.

+MAPE =

-$$MAPE = \frac{\sum{i=0}^{n} |Y{a,i} - Y{p,i}|}{n}$$
+$$\frac{\sum{i=0}^{n} |Y{a,i} - Y{p,i}|}{n}$$

+(2)

-Table 3: Comparative results of Regression and ensemble Regression in terms of MAPE for INR/USD at
+Table 3: Comparative results of Regression and ensemble Regression in terms of MAPE for INR/USD at testing stage.

-testing stage.

-N-Day Regression Regression Ensemble
+Regression Regression Ensemble

-LSBoost Bagging
+N-Day LSBoost Bagging

-1-Day 0.4294 0.3502 0.4552

-3-Day 0.8294 0.6178 0.6205

-5-Day 0.8636 0.7159 0.6954
+1-Day 0.429 0.350 0.455

+3-Day 0.829 0.617 0.620

+5-Day 0.863 0.715 0.695

-Comparativ ũ and ensemble Regressing testing stage. ion in terms of MAPE for
+Table 4: Comparative results of Regression and ensemble Regression in terms of MAPE for INR/EUR at testing stage.

 Regression Ensemble Regression

 N-Day LSBoost Bagging

-1-Day 0.8393 0.6338 0.806
+1-Day 0.839 0.633 0.806

-3-Day 1.2391 1.0976 1.0224
+3-Day 1.239 1.097 1.022

-5-Day 1.297 1.1937 1.1617
+5-Day 1.297 1.193 1.161

-These tables show the results as per expectation, out of two techniques, regression ensemble is producing better results and consistently increasing value of MAPE while increasing the value of N on the other hand out of two ensemble techniques LSBoost is producing better prediction results (MAPE= 0.3502 for 1-Day ahead prediction and MAPE= 0.6178 for 2-Days ahead prediction) while Bagging is producing slightly better results (MAPE= 0.6954 for 5-Days ahead prediction) for INR/USD FX rare data.
+These tables show the results as per expectation, out of two techniques, regression ensemble is producing better results and consistently increasing value of MAPE while increasing the value of N. On the other hand, out of two ensemble techniques LSBoost is producing better prediction results (MAPE= 0.3502 for 1-Day ahead prediction and MAPE= 0.6178 for 2-Days ahead prediction) while Bagging is producing slightly better results (MAPE= 0.6954 for 5-Days ahead prediction) for INR/USD FX rare data.
 It has also been observed that there is less fluctuation in INR/EUR FX rate as compared to INR/USD FX rate for the chosen period.
 The results are also presented in the form of the bar graph as shown in Figures 1.

-Figure 1: Comparative MAPE of Regression, LSBoost and Bagging for (a) INR/USD FX data and (b) INR/EUR data
+Figure 1: Comparative MAPE of Regression, LSBoost and Bagging for (a) INR/USD FX data and (b) INR/EUR FX data